JohnVicke/dream-quest/README.md

 ## What's inside?

-The monorepo currently includes the following apps and packages
+Frag fusion monorepo currently includes the following apps and packages

 ### Apps and Packages